All Products

 Cause

-To prevent the risk of forced disk detachment when a disk is mounted to another node during mounting, CSI checks the AccessModes configuration of disk volumes during mounting and prohibits the use of ReadWriteMany or ReadOnlyMany configuration.
+To prevent the risk of a forced disk detachment when a disk is mounted to another node, CSI checks the AccessModes configuration of disk volumes during mounting and prohibits the use of ReadWriteMany or ReadOnlyMany.

-The application to be backed up mounts a volume whose AccessMode is ReadWriteMany or ReadOnlyMany (mostly network storage that supports multiple mounts, such as OSS or NAS).
-When you restore the application to Alibaba Cloud disk storage that does not support multiple mounts by default, CSI may throw the preceding error.
+The application to be backed up mounts a volume whose AccessMode is ReadWriteMany or ReadOnlyMany.
+This is common for network storage that supports multiple mounts, such as OSS or NAS.
+When you restore the application to Alibaba Cloud disk storage, which does not support multiple mounts by default, CSI may return the preceding error.

 Specifically, the following three scenarios may cause this error:

-Scenario 1: The CSI version of the backup cluster is earlier (or the cluster uses the FlexVolume storage plug-in).
-Earlier CSI versions do not check the AccessModes field of Alibaba Cloud disk volumes during mounting, which causes the original disk volume to report an error when it is restored in a cluster with a later CSI version.
+Scenario 1: The CSI version of the backup cluster is earlier, or the cluster uses the FlexVolume storage plug-in.
+Earlier CSI versions do not check the AccessModes field of Alibaba Cloud disk volumes during mounting.
+This causes the original disk volume to report an error when it is restored in a cluster with a later CSI version.

 Scenario 3: During restoration, you use the StorageClass conversion feature to manually specify that the backup volume is restored as an Alibaba Cloud disk volume.